 Studies undertaken to evaluate the investment returns of pension funds over very long-time horizons indicate that the asset allocation decision has the largest impact on the fund's returns.
 Although the returns for the various asset categories vary from year to year, over the long term, equities typically outperform fixed income and cash by a very wide margin.
-For that reason, the System has generally maintained a significant equity exposure with the remainder of the fund invested in fixed income securities designed to generate income and preserve capital.
+For that reason, the System has generally maintained significant equity exposure with the remainder of the fund invested in fixed income securities designed to generate income and preserve capital.

-Returns for one, three, five, ten and twenty year periods are presented in this section.
-Longer time periods, such as the twenty year period, allow for a more valid evaluation of returns, both in absolute terms and relative to an asset class index, by reducing emphasis on the short-term volatility of markets.
-The Daily Valuation Method, a time-weighted rate of return, was used to calculate returns in a manner consistent with the CFA Institute's objectives as stated in its publication "Global Investment Performance Standards Handbook," third edition.

-The return for the S&P 500 was 14.4%.
-The S&P MidCap 400 and the S&P SmallCap 600 indexes had returns of 13.5% and 20.5%, respectively.
-Generally speaking, the more defensive and interest sensitive sectors underperformed the market while growth stocks continued their outperformance relative to value stocks.
+Returns for one, three, five, ten, and twenty-year periods are presented in this section.
+Longer periods, such as the twenty-year, allow for a more valid evaluation of returns, both in absolute terms and relative to an asset class index, by reducing emphasis on the short-term volatility of markets.
+The Daily Valuation Method, a timeweighted rate of return, was used to calculate returns in a manner consistent with the CFA Institute's objectives as stated in its publication "Global Investment Performance Standards Handbook," third edition.
+The return for the S&P 500 was 10.4%.
+The S&P MidCap 400 and the S&P SmallCap 600 indexes had returns of 1.4% and (4.9%), respectively.
+Growth stocks generally outperformed value stocks for the year, while, by sector, utilities edged out information technology for the best performance.
+Energy was the worst-performing sector and was one of only two sectors that declined this past fiscal year.

-International markets also had strong returns.
-The MSCI EAFE Index returned 6.8% and the MSCI Emerging Market Index had a return of 8.2%.
-The dollar was down marginally for the fiscal year.
+International market returns were positive but weak.
+The MSCI EAFE Index returned 1.3%, and the Emerging Market Index had a return of 1.2%.
+For reference, the ICE U.S. Dollar Index was up 1.6% for the year.